exasol/public-knowledgebase/Connect-with-Exasol/resolving-etl--5106-ssl-certificate-errors-with-legacy-pyexasol.md

 ### Why is the error reported as "self-signed certificate"?

-The temporary HTTPS server created by PyEXASOL uses a self-signed certificate.
+The temporary HTTPS server created by PyEXASOL uses a temporary self-signed certificate.

 Self-signed certificates are fully supported by Exasol **when the certificate fingerprint is supplied using the `PUBLIC KEY` clause**.